tanaymurade74/Rapport-Backend/README.md

-# Anvaya CRM – Backend
+# Rapport  CRM – Backend

 A REST API for a Customer Relationship Management app.
 It powers lead tracking, sales agents, comments, tags, and pipeline reporting, built with Express, Node.js, and MongoDB.